Overv/VulkanTutorial/09_Generating_Mipmaps.md

 ```

+This calculates the number of levels in the mip chain.
 The `max` function selects the largest dimension.
 The `log2` function calculates how many times that dimension can be divided by 2.
-The `floor` function handles cases where the largest dimension is not a power of 2.
-This value is the number of levels in the mip chain. `1` is added so that the original image has a mip level.
+The `floor` function handles cases where the largest dimension is not a power of 2.  `1` is added so that the original image has a mip level.

 To use this value, we need to change the `createImage` and `createImageView` functions to allow us to specify the number of mip levels.
 Add a `mipLevels` parameter to the functions: